parmegv/leap_doc/docs/design/soledad.md

 We don't use the derived_key as the storage_secret because we want the user to be able to change their password without needing to re-key.

-TO DO: settle on a block cipher.
+TO DO: Settle on a block cipher.
+Define how changes to storage secret are sync'ed.

-Unresolved:

-* How do devices receive updates if the storage_secret changes?

 Document API
 -----------------------------------